 Control pad (if so equipped)

 The attic fan may be controlled by a control pad.
 The dome can be raised or lowered with the UP/DOWN buttons, and the speed of the fan is controlled by the ARROW buttons.
-It is also equipped with a rain sensor that will close the vent automatically when it rains.
-The rain sensor can be turned on/off by holding the DOWN button for 3 seconds.

 SECTION 9: HEATING & COOLING